preservim/vim-wordy/README.markdown

 those words and phrases known for their history of misuse, abuse and overuse, at least according to usage experts.

-For example, if _wordy_ highlights ‘moreover’ in your document, a word for which there may be no good usage, you might consider a rewrite to eliminate it.
-But if it highlights ‘therefore’ in a sentence, you may consider the usage worthy and elect to keep it, _wordy_ be damned.
+For example, if _wordy_ highlights `moreover` in your document, a word for which no good usage exists, you should consider a rewrite to eliminate it.
+But if it highlights `therefore` in a sentence, you can elect to keep it -- _wordy_ be damned.

+## Why _wordy_?

-Existing proofreading software can scan your text for potential problems and provide comprehensive feedback.
+Off-the-shelf proofreading software can scan your text for potential problems and provide comprehensive feedback.
 However, it may require a complex software installation or transmission of your work to a remote server for checking.

 In contrast, _wordy_ stands ready as a simple alternative to these comprehensive tools, focusing narrowly on identifying potential problems in usage.

-_wordy_ is best used in concert with books and websites that focus on usage.
+It is best used in concert with books and websites that focus on usage.

 ## Requirements